Before the Event

 After that, probably the most important step is to secure a venue for your date.
 Try asking around, be it on Twitter, at meetups, or in other local circles.
 If you live in a bigger city, there’s usually some companies who would be happy to sponsor the venue for your event.

 Phew, that’s the two most important things done!
 Now’s probably the point at which you should post your meetup in our GitHub issue tracker.
 If you want to, or if you’re unsure about anything, you can contact us privately before.
-Once you’re ready, post a new issue in the rustbridge/team GitHub repository.
+Once you’re ready, post a new issue in the rustbridge/organizing GitHub repository.
 It doesn’t have to be an incredibly detailed issue, it just needs the time and the name of an organizer (maybe you?).
+For this purpose, we provide a handy GitHub issue template that includes a bunch of checklists you can fill out as the event draws closer.
 A venue is also recommended, but if you don’t have one at this stage, we have ways to help you with that.

 Getting people to sign up